quantaproject/quanta/doc/descriptors.md

 # Support for Output Descriptors in Bitcoin Core

-Since Bitcoin Core v0.17, there is support for Output Descriptors.
+Since Quanta Core v0.17, there is support for Output Descriptors.
 This is a simple language which can be used to describe collections of output scripts.
 Supporting RPCs are:
 - `scantxoutset` takes as input descriptors to scan for, and also reports